craigtmoore/AgfaJenkinsChromeExtension/README.md

-Agfa Jira is a Google Chrome extension that augments Jira issue pages.
+Agfa Jenkins is a Google Chrome extension that augments Jenkins job pages.

 ## Actions